Approval Date: 2014-10-16

 7. Conflict of Interest

-7.1 Employees are subject to and must comply with the University's Conflict of Interest Policy and Procedures and should also refer to the conflict of interest provisions and relevant clauses in the appropriate collective agreements, University Staff Handbook for Non-Bargaining Unit Employees or other applicable documents.
+7.1 Employees are subject to and must comply with the University's Conflict of Interest Policy and Procedures and should also refer to the conflict of interest provisions and relevant clauses in the appropriate collective agreements, Guide for Non-Bargaining, Management and Professional, and Senior Administrative Management Employees, or other applicable documents.

 8.1 All matters relating to Respectful Workplace Policy activity shall be handled with confidentiality and in accordance with the Access to Information and Protection of Privacy Act, other privacy legislation to which the University is subject, and University policies.
 All persons involved in any process related to this Policy are expected to maintain confidentiality.